 Then I put the drawers together.
 This was a two-step process:

-2) I didn’t want the regular knobs/pulls that some with the Hemnes dresser so I went to Lee Valley and ordered these wide, forged steel pulls that would make the drawers more accessible and give the island a more substantial look to it.
-I had to drill one extra hole for each pull but as you can see it really turned out and makes all the difference in the look of the island.
+I had to drill one extra hole for each pull.
+But as you can see, it really turned out well and makes all the difference in the look of the island.

-Then the stainless steel counter was added to the top.
-I personally didn’t install this – my carpenter did so I can’t give you any tips as to how they mounted it but.
-If I was going to do it I would have used a combination of screws and some type of commercial glue (liquid nail or PL3000) that was effective for metal applications.
+But, if I was going to do it I would have used a combination of screws and some type of commercial glue (Liquid Nails or PL3000) that was effective for metal applications.

 Once the counter was on I needed to deal with the back of the dresser.

 Obviously these are normally up against a wall and never seen.
 But as a kitchen island, all angles of the dresser had to be addressed.

 I used the product Stikwood to cover my custom range hood and had some of the weathered wood left over.

 To match the design of the range hood and the colour of the steel countertop, I decided to use the left over wood to cover the back of the island.

 The product is super easy to use.
 It goes on with sticky strips on the back.
 I also used more Liquid Nails, just for good measure.

 I decided to leave the red strips on the ends exposed.
 But if after looking at it for a few weeks I decide I don’t like it, I still have more wood left over to cover that part up.